Plum Cake

 • Nuts: Nuts add healthy fats and protein, making the cake more satisfying.

-• Spices: The spices used in plum cake, like cinnamon and nutmeg, not only enhance flavor but also come with various health benefits, such as anti-inflammatory properties.
+• Spices: The spices used like cinnamon and nutmeg, not only enhance flavor but also come with various health benefits, such as anti-inflammatory properties.

 Nutritional Information (per slice, approx. 1/12 of a 9-inch cake)